Uzugijin/blender-md3/README.md

 4. Material name will be used as path for quake 3 material / texture.
 (Note - You must export texture as Targa RAW for quake 3.) - Throws error if there are no materials.

-## Supported versions
+## Currently supported blender versions

-4.1 and up for a while.
-This addon will probably not work with versions before 4.0
+4.1 up to 4.5.3